Palworld: Early access

 Palworld sold over one million copies in its first eight hours of early access on January 19, 2024, which rose to two million copies within the first 24 hours, three million copies within the first 40 hours, five million copies by day 3, six million by day 4, seven million by day 5, and eight million by day 6.
 On January 24, 2024, it reached over 2,000,000 concurrent players on Steam, becoming the first game since PUBG: Battlegrounds to achieve this feat.
 The high player count led to server issues.
 On January 27, Palworld recorded 2,101,867 concurrent players on Steam.
 By February 1, the game sold 12 million copies on Steam and had reached 7 million players on Xbox.
 According to Microsoft, the game was the most-played 3rd party release on Xbox Game Pass, reaching a peak of almost 3 million daily active players on the Xbox platform.
 As of February 22, 2024, the game sold 15 million copies on Steam and had reached 10 million players on Xbox.

-However, by February 11, the game reportedly faced the largest two-week player drop on Steam - down from its peak concurrent player count of 2,101,867 to about 750,000 concurrent players.
+By February 11, the game reportedly faced the largest two-week player drop on Steam - down from its peak concurrent player count of 2,101,867 to about 750,000 concurrent players.
 In response to those reports, Pocketpair community manager Bucky wrote on Twitter "This emerging 'Palworld has lost X% of its player base' discourse is lazy, but it's probably also a good time to step in and reassure those of you capable of reading past a headline that it is fine to take breaks from games."
 He also wrote "If you are still playing Palworld, we love you.
 If you're no longer playing Palworld, we still love you, and we hope you'll come back for round two when you're ready."
 As of February 2025, Palworld has attracted over 32 million players across all platforms, including PC via Steam, Xbox, and PlayStation 5.
+Palworld later returned to Steam's list of the 10 most-played games in July following the release of its Terraria-themed update.
+The update contributed to a 24-hour peak of 122,397 concurrent players, placing the title among the platform's top performers at the time.

+Release

+Palworld reached a peak of 961,867 concurrent players on Steam in the second weekend after its release.